Skip Ribbon Commands

 Indemnity Deposits

-Per By-law 106-2010, effective August 3, 2010 and applicable to all new and currently outstanding Indemnity Deposits:
+Effective August 3, 2010, as per By-law 106-2010 and applicable to all new and currently outstanding Indemnity Deposits:

 "Where a deposit has been paid in accordance with the provisions of By-law 106-2010 and remains unclaimed for a period of seven years, the City Treasurer may, at the request of the Chief Building Official, transfer to the general funds of the Corporation all such deposits against which no claim has been made, free of and from any and all claims whatsoever."